If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 For more Middle Eastern content, check all my guides and articles to the Middle East

 This was my recommended list of what to do in Saudi Arabia.
-Any further suggestion is more than welcome 🙂
+Any further suggestions are more than welcome 🙂